-Simply listen to the professional sound that comes from this audio clip that I played in one of the podcasts that I produce for the tv show, LOST.
+Simply listen to the professional sound that comes from this audio clip that I played in one of the podcasts that I used to produce for the tv show, LOST.
 Note: The first “listener” that you will hear in this audio clip is none other than Jorge Garcia, the actor who played “Hurley” in the show!

 Setting up a voice mail / listener feedback line for your show is not very difficult.
 The best part is that these voice messages can be sent straight to your email inbox with many services.
 There are so many different options to choose from.
 However, I’m simply going to list the three options that I think will serve you best.

 The benefits of Google Voice are that it is Free and that it is supposed to be a number than you can use your entire lifetime.
-I have a Google Voice account and absolutely love it.
-However, I don’t use it for a voice mail line for my podcast.
-Instead, I use it as my main number for my business.

 The SpeakPipe Option: